PhilippPeron/advanced-cloud-log8415/README.md

 # Advanced Cloud
-Repository for course 'Advanced Concepts of Cloud Computing (LOG8415)'
+Repository for course 'Advanced Concepts of Cloud Computing (LOG8415)' at Polytechniqu Montreal

-Lab 1: Cluster Benchmarking using EC2 Virtual Machines and Elastic Load Balancer (ELB)
+Lab 1: Cluster Benchmarking using AWS EC2 Virtual Machines and Elastic Load Balancer (ELB) with script/automatic deployment Lab 2: Friend recommendation algorithm implemenation using MapReduce and Hadoop